zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/bulk-merge.md

 ## Bulk Merge IEnumerable<TEntity>

-The Dapper Plus BulkMerge method allow merging a single enumerable or multiple enumerable of entities of the same type.
+The Dapper Plus BulkMerge method allows merging a single enumerable or multiple enumerable of entities of the same type.

 ```csharp